Jack Palladino, Private Detective Hired By Bill Clinton To Discredit Affair Rumors, Suffers Near-Fatal Attack

 Police had not yet offered further details or said whether a suspect had been identified in the near-fatal attack.

-Palladi stepson said that he was working on his final case, with plans to retire later this year.
+Palladino's stepson said that he was working on his final case, with plans to retire later this year.

 As the report noted, he gained a national reputation for his strong detective skills, working on a number of high-profile cases including Clinton.
 He initially gained fame after being hired by the family of Patty Hearst to help locate her after she had been kidnapped by the Symbionese Liberation Army.